zevv/npeg/README.md

 syntax: it uses some different operators, and prefix instead of postfix operators.
 The reason for this is that the NPeg grammar is parsed by a Nim macro in order to allow code block captures to embed Nim code, which puts some limitations on the available syntax.
-Also, NPegs operators are chosen so that they have the right precedence for PEGs.
+Also, NPeg's operators are chosen so that they have the right precedence for PEGs.

 ### Can NPeg be used to parse EBNF grammars?

 Almost, but not quite.
-Although PEGS and EBNF look quite similar, there are some subtle but important diferences which do not allow a literal translation from EBNF to PEG.
+Although PEGS and EBNF look quite similar, there are some subtle but important differences which do not allow a literal translation from EBNF to PEG.
 Notable differences are left recursion and ordered choice.
 Also, see "From EBNF to PEG" from Roman R. Redziejowski.